 Learning and studying techniques

-The course is based on fundamental cognitive processes that your brain uses to learn information.
-Therefore the course is optimal for any subject where you need to learn, retain and apply knowledge.
+The program is based on fundamental cognitive processes that your brain uses to learn information.
+Therefore the program is optimal for any subject where you need to learn, retain and apply knowledge.

 It is most effective for subjects that are heavy, conceptual or detailed.
 It is least effective for very procedural or skill-based domains such as music performance, dance and (partially) languages.